 Most of the major airports across the globe have Airport Cargo Community Systems (ACS) for information exchange between its various stakeholders.
 These structures constitute a Single Window System for Trade.
 The Trade Facilitation agreement by the World Trade Organisation aims to help make trade across borders (both imports and exports) faster, cheaper and more predictable, while ensuring its safety and security.

-An Airport Cargo Community System (also referred to as Cargo Community System (CCS)) is a neutral and open electronic platform aiding intelligent and secure information exchange between its stakeholders.
+An Airport Cargo Community System (also referred to as Cargo Community System (CCS)) is a neutral cloud-based electronic platform aiding intelligent and secure information exchange between its stakeholders.
 It is a crucial tool in optimising operational efficiencies and enabling digitalisation of the end-to-end air cargo value chain

-A Single Window System such as an ACS can enable electronic communications in airports between private transport operators (airlines, agents, freight forwarders, stevedores, freight depots), the private vicinity (pre- and on-carriage, usually by road), importers and exporters, the airport authorities, Customs and other authorities.
+A cloud-based Single Window System such as an ACS can enable electronic communications in airports between private transport operators (airlines, agents, freight forwarders, stevedores, freight depots), the private vicinity (pre- and on-carriage, usually by road), importers and exporters, the airport authorities, Customs and other authorities.

-With technology at its core, Kale Logistics Solutions’ Airport Cargo Community system is an electronic collaboration that can help all stakeholders to electronically communicate within themselves and with other stakeholders like Airlines, Customs House Agents, Customs, Banks and GHAs.
+With technology at its core, Kale Logistics Solutions’ Airport Cargo Community system is a cloud-based digital that can help all stakeholders to electronically communicate within themselves and with other stakeholders like Airlines, Customs House Agents, Customs, Banks and GHAs.
 It can facilitate the movement of goods and information at the airport and aids in digital interactions, in conformance to initiatives around e-freight, e-AWB and e-CSD.

 e-Booking: Forwarder can view the airline schedules and request for bookings.
 Standard EDI messages can be exchanged to request booking and receive confirmation from airlines.